 As you think about creating your direct response campaign it’s easy to get stuck in a ‘Buy!
 Buy!
 Buy!’ mindset without showcasing how you’re solving a specific problem for your customers.

-Pinpoint first what your audience is looking for, or if there is a trend you know people are interested in.
+Pinpoint first what your audience is looking for or if there is a trend people are interested in.
 Keep in mind that you should always be thinking about a way to fill the needs of your target customers when you create your video content.
-This is the key to high performing direct response videos.
+This is the key to high-performing direct response videos.

 If you sell a consumable that you know runs out every 30 days then it’s a perfect opportunity to run an ad 25 days after purchase reminding your customers to stock up.

 It could be a 30-day vitamin capsule supply or a cosmetic you know lasts a month.
 Adjust your ads to suit the product purchased and its expected lifetime.
 Be creative with your copy, like ‘Don’t be caught short, stock up now!’

 Let’s say you have an amazing new company called Thor Protein.
 It gives you all the muscular powers you would expect as a Viking god and is targeting people who want that 6-pack they always dreamed of.